tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 Send this email:

-* For all types of case
+* For all types of case that have had a supporting COM
 * 7 days before COM takes responsibility

 ### When a COM has become responsible

 Send this email:

-* For all types of case
+* For all types of case that have had a supporting COM
-* On the date that COM takes responsibility if a COM has been supporting
+* On the date that COM takes responsibility
-* 7 days after COM takes responsibility for a case with no supporting period (?)

 ## Managing email reminders